buggyrace/buggy-race-about/docs/teaching/assessment.md

 # Assessment

 {: .todo}
-This page is not quite ready: the documentation is still being written! _(July 2023)_.
+This page is not quite ready: the documentation is still being written! _(Oct 2023)_.

 The race server does **not** perform any assessment.
 There's a lot of variation on how a development project like this _could_ be assessed.
 There's also scope